unkillbob/web-tuner/README.md

-# web-tuner
+# Web Tuner

-An instrument tuner for the web
+An instrument tuner for the web.

+Taking inspiration & learning tonnes from https://github.com/cwilso/PitchDetect.
+Very much a WIP.